codefresh-io/cap-docs.codefresh.io/_docs/runtime/shared-configuration.md

 #### `resources` directory

-The resources directory holds the resources shared by all clusters managed by the runtime, in-cluster specific respuirces, runtime-specific resources.
+The `resources` directory holds the resources shared by all clusters managed by the runtime.

-  * `all-runtimes-all-clusters`: As the name implies, every manifest in this directory is applied to all the clusters managed by this runtime.
+  * `all-runtimes-all-clusters`: As the name implies, every resource manifest in this directory is applied to all the runtimes in the account and all the clusters managed by those runtimes.
-  * `control-plane`: Optional, for hosted runtimes only.
-When defined, every manifest in this directory is applied to each hosted runtime’s `in-cluster`.
+  * `control-plane`: Optional, valid for hosted runtimes only.
+When defined, every resource manifest in this directory is applied to each hosted runtime’s `in-cluster`.
   * `runtimes/<runtime_name>`: Optional.
-Sub-directory specific to each runtime, `runtime1` in the above example.
-Every manifest in a runtime-specific sub-directory is applied to all clusters managed by that runtime.
+Runtime-specific sub-directory.
+Every resource manifest in a runtime-specific sub-directory is applied to only that runtime. `manifest4.yaml` in the above example is applied only to `runtime1`.

 #### `runtimes` directory
-A sub-directory specific to each runtime installed in the cluster, including its `in-cluster.yaml` In the above example, there are two sub-directories for `runtime1` and `runtime2`, each with its own `in-cluster.yaml`.
+A sub-directory specific to each runtime installed in the cluster, including its `in-cluster.yaml`.

+### Application manifest for shared runtime configuration
+Every runtime has a Git-Source Application that targets the shared configuration repo in `runtimes/<runtime-name>`.
+The Git Source application in turn creates a separate `isc-<cluster>` application for every cluster managed by the runtime.
+These application manifests selectively sync specific sub-directories of the `resources` directory to the target cluster, as defined in `directory.include`.

 ```yaml
 apiVersion: argoproj.io/v1alpha1